Understanding the Difference Between Abdominoplasty and Lipectomy for Body Contouring

 Key Takeaways

-• Abdominoplasty, or tummy tuck, focuses on the abdominal area, removing excess skin and fat while tightening muscles, mainly for those post-pregnancy or significant weight loss.
+• Abdominoplasty focuses on the abdominal area, removing excess skin and fat while tightening muscles, mainly for those post-pregnancy or significant weight loss.

 • Lipectomy can target multiple areas of the body for broader contouring and is often chosen by individuals needing comprehensive skin and fat removal after major weight loss.